-HDX 3D Pro allows graphics-heavy applications running in Windows Server OS sessions to render on the server’s graphics processing unit (GPU).
-By moving OpenGL, DirectX, Direct3D, and Windows Presentation Foundation (WPF) rendering to the server’s GPU, the server’s CPU is not slowed by graphics rendering.
-Additionally, the server is able to process more graphics because the workload is split between the CPU and GPU.
+HDX 3D Pro allows graphics-heavy applications running in Windows Multi-session OS sessions to render on the server’s graphics processing unit (GPU).
+By moving OpenGL, DirectX, Direct3D, and Windows Presentation Foundation (WPF) rendering to the server’s GPU, graphics rendering does not slow the server’s CPU.
+Also, the server is able to process more graphics because the workload is split between the CPU and GPU.

-Since Windows Server is a multi-user operating system, a GPU accessed by Citrix Virtual Apps can be shared by multiple users without the need for GPU virtualization (vGPU).
+Since Windows Server is a multi-user operating system, multiple users can share a GPU accessed by Citrix Virtual Apps without the need for GPU virtualization (vGPU).

 For procedures that involve editing the registry, use caution: Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.